carlsborg/rcviz/README.md

 Note:
 1. The edges are numbered by the order in which they were traversed by the execution.
 2. The edges are colored from black to grey to indicate order of traversal : black edges first, grey edges last.

+## dependencies

+This requires graphviz and pygraphviz to work.